 Sue: But I thought the Doctor was only a thousand and something.

 Nicol: The Doctor lies.

 Sue: Too good, perhaps.
-This is not for kids.
+This is definitely not for kids.

 Me: No!
 Not Paul Darrow!